AVE-07/Godot-2D-Game/README.md

 - Adding a new layer of effect on character attack (4-directional)
 - Using a key frame in AnimatedPlayer2D for making a smooth animation with different position
 - Adding a sound on attack animation
+- Using monitoring and monitorable in inspector Area2D
+- Making a hitbox, hurtbox and attackable object

 ---